Djnirds1984/SULIT-WIFI-by-AJC/README.md

         -- Create a new user with a secure password (replace 'your_secure_password'!)
         CREATE USER sulituser WITH PASSWORD 'your_secure_password';

-        -- Grant all permissions for the new database to the new user GRANT ALL PRIVILEGES ON DATABASE sulitwifi TO sulituser;
+        -- Grant the user permission to connect to the new database GRANT ALL PRIVILEGES ON DATABASE sulitwifi TO sulituser;

+        -- Exit the psql shell for now
+        \q
+        ```

+3.  **Grant Schema Permissions**:
+    *   The user needs permission to create tables.
+Log back into `psql` as the `postgres` user if you exited.
+        ```bash
+        sudo -u postgres psql
+        ```
+    *   Run the following command to grant the necessary permissions:
+        ```sql
+        -- Grant all permissions on the 'public' schema (where tables are created) to your new user GRANT ALL ON SCHEMA public TO sulituser;

         -- Exit the psql shell
         \q
         ```
 ---

 ## Step 3: Backend & Frontend Setup